 - Point of Care – Current healthcare infrastructure relies on specialised machinery and personnel for diagnostics and treatments.
 However, advancements in medical equipment and software appear to be leading to a shift towards more localised diagnostics and treatment, potentially allowing more immediate point of care access for patients.

 - Future Pharma – To keep pace with novel drug therapies the healthcare industry must be able to facilitate new treatments.
-For this reason, the fund will consider investments that support the surrounding healthcare infrastructure and logistics, as well as more traditional therapeutic companies.
+For this reason, the fund will consider investments that support healthcare infrastructure and logistics, as well as more traditional therapeutic companies.

 Downing will source deals using its global network of venture partners and sector experts.
 Within the UK, it will focus particularly on two important centres of research and innovation: the ‘Golden Triangle’ of Oxford, Cambridge, and London, and the ‘Silicon Gorge’ of Bristol and Bath.

 Downing believes its network can also add value.
 Its Venture Partners are located in global hubs such as Israel and the US, potentially providing portfolio companies with opportunities to capitalise on new markets, secure additional funding, and identify potential exit options.
 Portfolio companies may also benefit from Downing’s ability to coinvest across its other VCT and EIS funds.
 It is expected Downing will coinvest to some extent in every deal.